chronicleworks/chronicle-examples/domains/scienceproject/guide.md

 }
 ```

-### Recording the start of labwork
+### Recording the start of Labwork

-the Labwork activity is started simply with the following mutation
+the `Labwork` activity is started simply with the following mutation

 ```graphql
 mutation{